ShowBiz Pizza Place

-ShowBiz Pizza Place, or simply ShowBiz Pizza, was an American family entertainment center and pizza chain founded in 1980 by Robert L. Brock and Creative Engineering (CEI).
+ShowBiz Pizza Place, or ShowBiz Pizza for short, was an American family entertainment center and pizza chain founded in 1980 by Robert L. Brock and Aaron Fechter of Creative Engineering (CEI).
 It emerged after a separation between Brock and owners of the Chuck E. Cheese franchise, Pizza Time Theatre.
 ShowBiz Pizza restaurants entertained guests through a large selection of arcade games, coin-operated rides, and animatronic stage shows.

 The two companies became competitors and found early success, partly due to the rise in popularity of arcade games during the late 1970s and early 1980s.
 The type of animatronics used in the ShowBiz Pizza chain distinguished it from its rival, which offered many of the same services.
 When Pizza Time Theatre declared bankruptcy in 1984, ShowBiz merged with the struggling franchise to settle a former court settlement mandate, forming ShowBiz Pizza Time.
-Following a severing of ties with CEI in 1990, ShowBiz Pizza locations were rebranded as Chuck E. Cheese locations, which took several years to complete.
+Following a severing of ties with CEI in 1990, most ShowBiz Pizza locations were rebranded as Chuck E. Cheese locations, which took several years to complete.